jahid-razan/Dashboards/README.md

 * ORDER VALUE =  PER UNIT COST x ORDER QTY

-* ACTION:
+* ACTION: The calculated field can have two possible values:
                         * ORDER :If a produt has ORDER QTY >0 AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product
                         * NO ACTION: If a produt has ORDER QTY = 0

 #### 2. [Purchase Overview Dashboard](https://dub01.online.tableau.com/#/site/hblonlinesite/views/purchase_overview_dashboard/PurchaseOverview?:iid=1) and [out of stock products](https://dub01.online.tableau.com/#/site/hblonlinesite/views/purchase_overview_dashboard/PurchaseOverview?:iid=1) dashboard.
 (Documentation Status: Complete)